5 Tips for Finding a Medicare Primary Care Physician

 People often feel most comfortable visiting a doctor that is well recommended by someone they know.
 Family and friends are a valuable resource, knowing that the suggestion they give will have your best interest at heart.
 It’s also worth asking around your local community or senior center to see if there are any practices that people favor.

 #3 Does the Primary Care Physician Meet Your Needs?

 Good primary care looks at the whole person’s health.
 This means addressing all of your questions and concerns and looking beyond medication and constant referrals to specialists.
 We recommend searching for a doctor that will focus on your needs, and help you hone in on your goals, on both a physical and emotional level.

 Is the practice you’re considering near where you live?
 Convenience is important to most adults 65+; especially when you’re sick, need to be seen urgently, or don’t drive.
 Having a practice that’s in or close to your hometown is an important factor for your care.

 Does the practice offer assistance if you need help getting there?
 At Iora, we provide transportation to patients that need help getting to appointments.

 Most people don’t “buy” a product without either testing it out or seeing it beforehand.
-We recommend stopping into the clinic you’re considering and asking for a tour*.
+We recommend looking up the clinic you’re considering for any photos of the indoor and outdoor space.
 Does the space seem welcoming and inviting?
 Are the facilities friendly for older adults?
 Does it suit your needs?
 Do you feel comfortable there?
 These are all questions to consider on your tour.
 In our current climate, take a virtual tour of an Iora Primary Care practice or tune into a virtual open house to help get a feel for our care.

 If you’ve considered all of the above, have done your research and identified what you need from a Medicare primary care physician, then make sure you get it.
 Everyone deserves great primary care, and it gets even more important as you get older.
 If something feels off, it usually is.